-- Lightly insert a paper clip (or a similar sized tool) into the reset hole on the side of the camera, press lightly and then release the button. - 2.
-The LED on the front of the camera will begin blinking red and green. - 3.
-When the LED stops the blinking the reset has completed.
+- 1. Lightly insert a paper clip (or a similar sized tool) into the reset hole on the back of the camera, press lightly and then release the button. - 2.
+The LED on the front of the camera will begin blinking red and green fast. - When the LED stops the blinking fast and starts to blink once a second, the reset is completed.